 - The MOE continues to provide transport and meals via the Public Transport Service Corporation (PTSC) and National School Dietary Services Limited (NSDSL) respectively, to students who require these services.
 Principals will be required to submit the names of students who require meals and transport so that necessary arrangements can be made.
-School principals to use criteria as recommended by the NSDSL when identifying students for breakfast and lunch - The MOE continues to address the following: - Accessibility to devices by all students and staff. - o Internet accessibility at all schools. - Digital transformation of MOE services. - o Training to increase the quality of instruction and school operations. - Educating parents on their role in supporting their children to effectively manage the blended system of learning.
+School principals are to use criteria as recommended by the NSDSL when identifying students for breakfast and lunch. - The MOE continues to address the following: - Accessibility to devices by all students and staff. - Internet accessibility at all schools.

-- Mental Health issues of staff, students and parents. - o Keeping the public updated on initiatives of the MOE. - Filling of teacher and non-teaching staff vacancies - School Funding
+- Digital transformation of MOE services. - Training to increase the quality of instruction and school operations. - o Mental Health issues of staff, students and parents. - Keeping the public updated on initiatives of the MOE. - Filling of teacher and non-teaching staff vacancies. - School Funding.

-4.4 Input of the School Community in Reopening Efforts
+4.4 Input of the School Community